weywocketer/EmuWar/README.md

 - AiSteering — Responsible for calculating velocity based on active steering behaviours.
 - ManualSteering — Responsible for  calculating velocity and handling other actions based on player's input.
 - Health — Keeps track of unit's health, invokes related events.
-- DistanceAttack — Allows to perform distance attacks, holds list of possesed weapons.
+- DistanceAttack — Allows to perform distance attacks, holds list of possessed weapons.
 - MeleeAttack — Allows to perform melee attacks.
 - DelayedConditionTimer — Used by some States to perform distance checks in fixed intervals.
 - UnderFireNotifier — Used to change state of all nearby Emus to EmuDecideState, when the gameObject has performed a distance attack.